Beat the blues this winter with our simple tricks to stay bright and breezy

 3. Eat more fruit and veg

 Have you finally devoured the last of the party food in the freezer?
-It’s time to turn to comforting winter vegetables and soups and possibly even explore some veg you don’t normally add to the menu.
+If you really want to beat the winter blues, it’s time to turn to comforting winter vegetables and soups and possibly even explore some veg you don’t normally add to the menu.
 Remember to add more garlic and onions to your dishes as they contain potent oils that have an anti-microbial action, so they may help protect against bacterial and viral infections!

 4. Have a hot and cold shower